Paragliding: Traffic pattern

 Unlike during launch, where coordination between multiple pilots is straightforward, landing involves more planning, because more than one pilot might have to land at the same time.
 Therefore, a specific traffic pattern has been established.
 Pilots line up into a position above the airfield and to the side of the landing area, which is dependent on the wind direction, where they can lose height (if necessary) by flying circles.
 From this position, they follow the legs of a flightpath in a rectangular pattern to the landing zone: downwind leg, base leg, and final approach.
-This allows for synchronization between multiple pilots and reduces the risk of collisions, because a pilot can anticipate what other pilots around him are going to do next.
+This allows for synchronization between multiple pilots and reduces the risk of collisions, because a pilot can anticipate what nearby pilots are going to do next.